Empowering Local Solutions

 How do we do this?

 We operate with a strengths-based approach, continually identifying what we have and how we are growing.
-We recognize that key resources, like early childhood education, the Southside Filling Station, the Beat the Heat Initiative, and Mental Health Support Groups, help bridge the gap between where we are and where we want to be.
+We recognize that our key pillars: Community Health & Wellness, Housing, and Education, help bridge the gap between where we are and where we want to be.